God: Let there be light!

 If your answer to both questions is yes then congratulations!
 This is the problem faced by 80%?
 A large population of the country.

-I remember when I was small and PHCN was called NEPA (National Electric Power Authority) before the time of Solar Power and Inverters weren’t as popular.
+I remember when I was much younger and PHCN was called NEPA (National Electric Power Authority) before the time of Solar Power and Inverters weren’t as popular.
 Lanterns and candles were commonplace.
 When NEPA became ‘born again’ and baptised as PHCN – Power Holding Company of Nigeria, (A particular Newspaper then interpreted PHCN to stand for Please Hold Candles Near.
 Lol), some were hopeful, after all, who wants to remain in darkness?
 Even God wants us to have light and I have to admit, it did get better but certain things still occurred;

 - Cutting/ Disconnecting people’s lights